Adaptive Neyman Allocation: An Optimization Framework

 \section{An Optimization Framework}

-If the experimenter was endowed with clairvoyant information about the standard deviations $\sigma(1)$ and $\sigma(0)$, the experimenter would allocate $(T(1), T(0))$ optimally in a single-stage experiment\footnote{Note that we do not take expectation in a single-stage experiment, because the optimal allocation of treated and control subjects is fixed.} to minimize $V(T(1), T(0))$.
+If the experimenter was endowed with clairvoyant information about the standard deviations $\sigma(1)$ and $\sigma(0)$, the experimenter would allocate $(T(1), T(0))$ optimally in a single stage experiment to minimize $V(T(1), T(0))$.
+Note that we do not take expectation for $V(T(1), T(0))$ in a single stage experiment because $T(1)$ and $T(0)$ are fixed.
 The optimal solution can be explicitly calculated as,

 and the optimal proxy mean squared error is given by the following expression,